-Our Mission: To educate, promote and inspire local artisans while elevating the creative culture of the Utah arts community through science, technology and art.
-Craft Lake City’s three-day DIY (Do-It-Yourself) Festival is an annual event, which includes, but is not limited to: Craft Food, Vintage Vendors, DIY Engineers (inside the STEM Building), Artisans and Performers.
+Craft Lake City® is a 501(c)(3) charitable organization.
+Our mission is to educate, promote and inspire local artisans while elevating the creative culture of the Utah arts community through science, technology and art.

 Craft Lake City strives to further define the term “Craft,” broadening the definition to encompass all things handmade.

 Craft Lake City is committed to the safety and success of our creative community.
 Rather than fully canceling due to the COVID-19 pandemic,Craft Lake City is taking this opportunity to become digital pioneers by presenting this year’s festival virtually on August 7-9, 2020.

 The Annual Craft Lake City DIY Festival typically sees large crowds with thousands of attendees that do not allow for effective social distancing.

 Therefore, taking the festival online will not only ensure that public safety remains a high priority, but also allows new access to our creative community to grow and thrive internationallyIn addition to the Annual DIY Festival, Craft Lake City facilitates programming for creatives throughout the year, providing artisans of all mediums with the chance to promote themselves and their work, as well as educating the community on the local DIY culture through workshops, exhibitions, curation opportunities and the Craft Lake Academy—business classes taught for creatives by creatives.
 This year Craft Lake City and Google Fiber presented a six-part STEM Kids Online Workshop video series, produced to support Utah elementary schools in their remote learning efforts.
 We have used the state curriculum guidelines for grades 3-5 to guide our selection of topics for these online workshops, focused on activities which can be done at home.